cdisc-org/analysis-results-standard/project/docs/ExpressionLogicalOperatorEnum.md

-_A Boolean operator, a symbol or a function that denotes a logical operation (e.g., and, or, not)._
+_Boolean operators denoting a logical operation (e.g., and, or, not)._